Dewclaw: Rear dewclaws

-Dewclaw removal

-There is some debate as to whether dewclaws should be surgically removed.
-The argument for removal states that dewclaws are a weak digit, barely attached to the leg, and thus they can rip partway off or easily catch on something and break, which can be painful and prone to infection.
-Dewclaw removal is most easily performed when the dog is young, around 2–5 days of age.
-It can also be performed on older dogs if necessary though the surgery may be more difficult then.
-The surgery is fairly straightforward and may be done with local anesthetics if the digit is not well connected to the leg.
-Many dogs cannot resist licking the surgery site in the weeks following the procedure, so an Elizabethan collar or bitterant may be used to curtail this behavior, thus preventing infection.

-Some pups are commonly sold by breeders "dew-clawed", that is with the dewclaws removed (as by a veterinarian) for perceived health and safety reasons.
-A few breed standards, such as that for Portuguese Water Dogs, also call for it.

 Dewclaws and locomotion

 Based on stop-action photographs, veterinarian M. Christine Zink of Johns Hopkins University believes that the entire front foot, including the dewclaws, contacts the ground while running.
 During running, the dewclaw digs into the ground preventing twisting or torque on the rest of the leg.
 Several tendons connect the front dewclaw to muscles in the lower leg, further demonstrating the front dewclaws' functionality.
 There are indications that dogs without dewclaws have more foot injuries and are more prone to arthritis.
 Zink recommends "for working dogs it is best for the dewclaws not to be amputated.
 If the dewclaw does suffer a traumatic injury, the problem can be dealt with at that time, including amputation if needed."

 Cats

-Members of the cat family — including domestic cats and wild cats like the lion — have dewclaws.
-Generally a dewclaw grows on the inside of each front leg but not on either hind leg.
+Members of the cat family – including domestic cats and wild cats like the lion – have dewclaws.
+Generally, a dewclaw grows on the inside of each front leg but not on either hind leg.

 The dewclaw on cats is not vestigial.
 Wild felids use the dewclaw in hunting, where it provides an additional claw with which to catch and hold prey.